JDB03/TechWriting-Readme/README.md

 1. Move to the top level of the workspace by running the command `cd ~/workspace-newrobot2025`

+2. Make sure your code is up to date by running `vcs pull src`

-2. Compile the workspace by running `$ colcon build`.
+3. Compile the workspace by running `$ colcon build`.
 See [Troubleshooting](#Troubleshooting) if you encounter errors or crashes.

-3. Allow files to be run by your terminal by running `$ source install/setup.bash`
+4. Allow files to be run by your terminal by running `$ source install/setup.bash`

-4. Run code in one of the following ways:
+5. Run code in one of the following ways:
    - `ros2 run <package_name> <node_name>`
    - `ros2 launch <packate_name> <launch_file_name>`
    - `ros2 launch launches/<launch_file_name>`
    If you run into errors or crashes, See [Troubleshooting](#Troubleshooting).

 # Troubleshooting
+## VCS Tool isn't working
+- `Input data is not valid format: 'NoneType' object is not subscriptable`
+   - This error is cause by the repos.yaml file being empty.
+Check with one of the Programming coordinators to see if this should be the case
+- Most of the Imports are failing
+   - WVU has anti-spam protection set up in place and that causes issues when downloading our repositories at once.
+Try waiting a few minutes and running the command again.
+If that doesn't work, try using another internet source like a mobile hotspot.

+ ## Errors when Running `colcon build`
+- Most errors are related to specific packages so see if a particular one is mentioned
+   - If a python stack trace is shown the code in that package is messed up
+- `The current CMakeCache.txt <directory> is different than the directory <directory> where CMakeCache.txt was created.
+This may result in binaries being created in the wrong place.`
+   - Run `$ rm -rf ./log ./install ./build` to clear the workspace, then try building again
+- `The source directory <directory> does not exist`
+   - Run `$ rm -rf ./log ./install ./build` to clear the workspace, then try building again
+- My computer / VM keeps crashing when building the code
+   - `colcon build` uses a lot of computing resources and can sometimes starve out other important processes.
+If this keeps happening, try running `$ colcon build --executor sequential` instead.
+This will reduce the number of packages it tries to build at once from 4 to 1